shlomi1993/green-taxi-mlflow-project/README.md

 ![Green Taxi system architecture](docs/assets/green-taxi-architecture.png)

-The project has three primary architectural components:

-- `src/green_taxi_tip_flow.py` owns Metaflow orchestration, branching, and recovery boundaries.
+The architecture describes the project's static components and how they connect:

+- **CLI entry point — `run.py`:** exposes the workflow through Metaflow commands and imports `GreenTaxiTipFlow`.
+- **Workflow orchestration — `src/green_taxi_tip_flow.py`:** defines the Metaflow graph, passes state between steps, selects branches, and provides resume boundaries.
-- `src/green_taxi_tip_pipeline.py` owns reusable data validation, feature engineering, modeling, evaluation, and registry logic.
+- **Pipeline services — `src/green_taxi_tip_pipeline.py`:** provides the reusable data loading, validation, feature engineering, training, evaluation, and registry functions used by the workflow.
+- **Configuration — `configs/model_monitoring.yaml`:** supplies the data-quality and model-monitoring thresholds consumed by the pipeline.
+- **TLC datasets — `data/raw/`:** provide the reference and incoming batch inputs.
-- MLflow is the system of record for metrics, artifacts, dataset lineage, decisions, model versions, and the `@champion` alias.
+- **MLflow Tracking and Model Registry — `mlflow_tracking/`:** receive metrics, artifacts, lineage, and decisions from the workflow, store model versions, and resolve the `@champion` alias.

+In short, `run.py` starts the Metaflow workflow, the workflow coordinates pipeline services over TLC data and configuration, and both layers record their results in MLflow.

 For design rationale, operating boundaries, failure handling, and the production roadmap, see [`docs/design.md`](docs/design.md) and [`docs/architecture.md`](docs/architecture.md).